-Some of the proposed changes are about program features that were mentioned in the Kotzebue.
-News articles: (1) housing costs; (2) income limits and home payments and, (3) local participation.
+Some of the proposed changes are about program features that were mentioned in the Kotzebue News articles: (1) housing costs; (2) income limits and home payments and, (3) local participation.
 Changing the way government works takes plenty of the AFN programs which are not yet worked out.
 But, let me explain the direction we are trying to take on each of these issues.

 (1) Housing costs-Building costs alot more in northern Alaska then in Seattle.
 This fact is not fully accepted by HUD.
-We have been negotiating with HUD to raise the housing cost limits to a reasonable level, so we won't have to skimp on design and construction.
+We have been negotiating with HUD to raise the housing cost limits reasonable level so we won't have to skimp on design and construction.
 We can not say yet exactly how much the homes will cost.
 They will cost more to build than the ASHA homes, partly because roads, water and sewer and electrification will be included as needed.
-But the point isn't to build expensive homes.
-The point is to build sound houses of adequate size with basic utilities that people will be happy to make their homes.

-(2) Income limits and home payments-The income limits that now govern HUD programs unfairly rule out very poor fami lies and many middle-income families who need decent housing.
+But the point isn't to build expensive homes. point is to build sound houses of adequate size with basic utilities that people will be happy to make their homes.
+(2) Income limits and home payments-The income limits now govern HUD programs unfairly rule out very poor families and many middle-income families who need decent housing.
 Maybe HUD thinks people should live in wallets and money should live in homes.
 Anyhow AFN is trying to revise HUD's income limits so we can serve all families who need housing, regradless of income.
 For the sake of fairness of all, house payments would be adjusted to fit family incomes.

-Housing experts generally agree that no family should have to pay more than one-fourth of its income for shelter and utilities.
-This is what we are aiming at.
-That way every family would be required to make a payment they can afford for housing.
-And, every family would be able to afford good housing, however much the housing costs.
+Housing experts generall agree that no family should have generally to pay more than one-fourth of its income for shelter and utili-ties.
+This is what we are aiming That way every family d be required to make a would be payment they can afford for housing.
+And, every family would be able to afford good housing, however much housing costs.

-Since this is a federally-aided program, the government can make up the difference between what people can fairly afford and the full costs of the housing.
-Turnkey II allows a choice between homeownership and renting.
-Under the homeownership choice it usually takes about 25 years before the family owns the home free and clear We know that this is a feature many people will not like.
-We are looking for ways for people to make faster payments for quicker homeownership, if they can.
+Since this is a federally-aided am, the government can up the difference between program, the what people can fairly afford and the full costs of the housing.

+Turnkey II allows a between homeownership Under the homeownership choice it usually about 25 years before the family We know that this is a feature many people will not like.
+We are looking for ways for people to make faster payments for

-Local participation.-Under (3) Turnkey III, homes are built by a private contract or with hired labor.
-Plans and designs are prepared by the developer (AFN) together with the community.
-When we get our planning funds, we will send our design team to each community to prepare and review designs with the community.
+(3) Local participation.-Under Turnkey III, homes are built by a private contract or with hired labor.
+Plans and designs are prepared by the developer (AFN) together with the com-munity.
+When we get our plan-ning funds, we will send our design team to each community to prepare and review designs with the community.
+We will with the community.
 We will tell the designers to listen to local ideas and we will be there to make sure that they do.
-We will not go ahead with any construction program unitl the local council approves of the plans.
-By the way, how much the homes cost will depend, in part, on the sort of designs the community chooses.
+We will not go ahead with any construction program unit! the local council approves of the plans By the way, how much the mes cost will depend, in part, on the sort of designs the community chooses.

-Clearly, bringing architects, engineers and planners to the community so that there can be real local participation in planning costs money, more money than has usually been put up for that purpose.
-Here again we are trying to get government to change its ways, so we can have a program that will meet people's needs.
-I certainly hope people will take advantage of every opportunity to participate in planning.
+Clearly, bringing architects, engineers and planners to the community so that there can be real local participation in planning costs money, more money than has usually been put up for Here again we that purpose. are trying to get government to change its ways, so we can have a program that will meet people's needs.
+I certainly hope people will take advantage of every opportunity to participate delay is worth it.
+If we hurried. we would end up having to fit the people to the programs